ziqni-tech/ziqni-admin-sdks/java/docs/InstantWinsApi.md

         OAuth2.setAccessToken("YOUR ACCESS TOKEN");

         InstantWinsApi apiInstance = new InstantWinsApi(defaultClient);
-        QueryRequest body = new QueryRequest(); // QueryRequest | Delete Products from Ziqni database by unique Product ID's or any other POST body parameters using the POST method try {
+        QueryRequest body = new QueryRequest(); // QueryRequest | Delete Instant Wins from Ziqni database by unique Instant win ID's or any other POST body parameters using the POST method try {
             CompletableFuture<ModelApiResponse> result = apiInstance.deleteInstantWinsByQuery(body);
             System.out.println(result.get());